helenascholl/Joke-of-the-Week-Discord-Bot/README.md

-# Your Bot
+# Joke of the Week Discord Bot

-A Discord bot.
+Vote for the Joke of the Week.

 ## Invite the bot